Contents

 • bamRna: character; path to rna-sequencing data (.bam format).

-• vcf: character, or character vector containing several vcf file paths; path to variant call file (.vcf.gz format).
-Will be used (if provided) for extended SNP phasing if variants on the same gene are too far away from each other for direct phasing
+• vcf: character, or character vector containing several vcf file paths; path to variant call file (.vcf.gz format) or .vcf. for extended SNP phasing if variants on the same gene are too far away from each other for direct phasing

 • Sample meta information: